bluesky/suitcase-core/doc/source/index.rst

     suitcase.export(last_run, 'myfile.h5')

 The first argument may be a single Header or a list of Headers.
-This is the API documentatio for the only function in suitcase:
+This is the API documentation for the only function in suitcase:

 .. currentmodule:: suitcase